kevindstevens1010/myblog/content/posts/icc-cloud-decision.md

 Over the next 2.5 years, the commission's staff, the Advanced Energy Economy Institute (AEEI), and several Illinois utilities worked together to craft a solution which allowed utilities to adopt cloud-based software solutions with certainty while protecting consumer interests.

-Yesterday, the ICC not only voted down the latest proposal but closed the docket on the order all together despite what appeared to be a consensus among the working parties.
+Yesterday, the ICC not only voted down the latest proposal.
+It then went one step further and closed the docket on the order all together, despite growing consensus among the working parties.

 ## Proposed Rule